Women in Science and Medicine Advisory Committee (WISMAC)

 - Who Is Citing Your Articles?

-September 20, 2011: Together with the Office for Faculty Diversity and Development, WISMAC hosted a reception for networking and to welcome new female faculty.
+Together with the Office of Faculty Diversity & Development, WISMAC hosted a reception for networking and to welcome new female faculty.
 A panel discussion addressed potential solutions for the leaky pipeline of females progressing through the academic and leadership ranks.